will-wagura/Code-Challenge-Wk-1/README.md

 - CSS

 ## Requirements needed
-- Basic programming knowledge on JavaScript/HTML
+- Basic programming knowledge on JavaScript/HTML.
-- Visual Studio Code as your code editor
+- Visual Studio Code as your code editor.

 ## Copyright and License Information
 © 2024 Will Wagura.
 All rights reserved.